Skip to content

 What Does 'Written Off' Mean?

-On a One Check report - and any other vehicle history check for that matter - written off refers to a specific status assigned to a vehicle by an insurance company or regulatory authority.
-When a car is declared as written off, it means that the vehicle has been extensively damaged, typically as a result of an accident or other incident, and is deemed uneconomical or unsafe to repair.
+On a One Check report - and any other vehicle history check for that matter - 'written off' refers to a specific status assigned to a vehicle by an insurance company or regulatory authority.
+When a car is declared as written off, it means that the vehicle has been extensively damaged, typically as a result of an accident, and is deemed uneconomical or unsafe to repair.
 As a result, the insurance company decides to 'write off' the car, categorising it into one of the four categories; A, B, S (formerly C), and N (formerly D).

 Car Insurance Write-Off Categories Explained